F1rst-Unicorn/stocks/manual/development/spec.md

   Pass 0 for unsetting the default location.
 If omitted this value won't be changed.

+Form parameters:

+* `description: String`: The new description to set.
+If omitted this value won't be changed.

 Result: `application/json`, `Response`

 `PUT /v2/food/buy`: Set the buy status of an existing food